 Dip a little amount of paintbrush in the wood stain and apply wood stain all over the wood along the direction of the mango wood grain.

-Mango wood basically accepts any color of wood grain and get features colors like pink, brown, and green.
+Mango wood basically accepts any color of wood grain and features colors like pink, brown, and green.

 By applying wood stain along the wood grain, the wood stain will penetrate well into the mango wood surface and make a uniform even layer on top of the wood.